KishanRaj0007/Medical-Image-Analysis-Model/README.md

 efficiently.

-FeatUReS:-  Disease Detection: Users can select the type of disease they want to detect from a list including Lung Cancer, Alzheimer's Disease, and Pneumonia.
+#Features:- Disease Detection: Users can select the type of disease they
+want to detect from a list including Lung Cancer, Alzheimer's Disease, and Pneumonia.

- Image Upload: Users can upload medical images of patients in common formats such as JPEG, PNG, and JPG.
+ ###Image Upload: Users can upload medical images of patients in common
+formats such as JPEG, PNG, and JPG.

- Classification: The uploaded images are classified using pre-trained deep learning models specific to each disease category.
+ ###Classification: The uploaded images are classified using pre-trained deep
+learning models specific to each disease category.

- Confidence Score: The application provides a confidence score along with the predicted disease class, indicating the reliability of the prediction.
+ ###Confidence Score: The application provides a confidence score along with the
+predicted disease class, indicating the reliability of the prediction.

- Customizable Background: The user interface offers a customizable background, enhancing the overall visual appeal and user experience.
+ ###Customizable Background: The user interface offers a customizable background,
+enhancing the overall visual appeal and user experience.

-tecH StacK:- Python,  Streamlit, Tensorflow, Keras, Pillow, Numpy, Base64, Html/css, h5py,importlib_metadata,jax,pandas,anaconda,pip,scikit learn,tensorboard,simpleitk,tensorboardx,torchaudio,torchmetr
+#Tech Stack:- Python,  Streamlit, Tensorflow, Keras, Pillow,
+Numpy, Base64, Html/css,
+h5py,importlib_metadata,jax,pandas,anaconda,pip,scikit
+learn,tensorboard,simpleitk,tensorboardx,torchaudio,torchmetr